BarnBridge/BarnBridge-SmartYieldBonds/README.md

 `contracts/BondToken.sol` ERC721 non-fungible token for senior bonds.

-`contratcs/oracle/` contains a plugable oracle used by the pool to measure a roling average of the actual underlying pool yield.
+`contratcs/oracle/` contains a plugable oracle used by the pool to measure a moving average of the actual underlying pool yield.

 `models/` contains plugable contracts for modeling the yield offered to senior bonds.